agregson/fitzlab/protocol_exosome_isolation_ultracentrifuge.md

 -   Threads of ultracentrifuge buckets must be coated with Beckman Spinkote, and the gaskets must be coated with Beckman Vacuum grease.

--   Must refrigerate SW 41 Ti rotor buckets at 4 degrees C prior to running.
+-   Must refrigerate 45 Ti rotor buckets at 4 degrees C prior to running.

 -   Spins are programmed into the L-70k centrifuge for ease of use.
 Please see page 3-2 of the manual for Programmed Usage.